 High School PBS LearningMedia Resources

-During the Civil War, Union soldier Fernando Robbins was captured by the Confederates and imprisoned.
+During the Civil War, Confederates imprisoned a Union soldier named Fernando Robbins.
 Robbins kept a diary while in prison, writing about the conditions he faced and the people he met.
-He collected numerous other artifacts during his time in the South, including a small Confederate flag, a stencil of his name, and several pieces that he carved while in prison.
-These items were passed down through the Robbins family, along with a photograph that shows him in uniform.
+He collected numerous other artifacts during his time in the South.
+Such things include a small Confederate flag, a stencil of his name, and wooden pieces he carved while in prison.
+The Robbins family passed down these items, and a photograph that shows him in uniform, through each generation.

 Share this video from Antiques Roadshow with your class as they examine some of these artifacts alongside appraisers.
-This “unique archive” offers an illuminating historical glimpse into the experiences of a Union solder who served time as a prisoner of war.
+This “unique archive” offers a glimpse into the experiences of a Union solder who we call a prisoner of war.

-In which John Green teaches about the Civil War.
-In part one of our two part look at the US Civil War, John looks into the causes of the war, and the motivations of the individuals who went to war.
-John also looks into why the North won, and whether that outcome was inevitable.
-The North’s industrial and population advantages are examined, as are the problems of the Confederacy, including its need to build a nation at the same time it was fighting a war.
-As usual, John doesn’t get much into the actual battle by battle breakdown.
-He does talk a little about the overarching strategy that won the war, and Grant’s plan to just overwhelm the South with numbers.
+John Green teaches about the Civil War.
+In part one of our two part look at the US Civil War, John looks into the causes of the war, and the motivations of the those who fought.
+Additionally, John also looks into why the North won.
+He examines the North’s industrial and population advantages but also looks to the problems of the Confederacy.
+As usual, John doesn’t get much into the actual battle-by-battle breakdown.
+But, he talks a little about the overarching strategy that won the war, and Grant’s plan to overwhelm the South by numbers.
 Grant took a lot of losses in the latter days of the war, but in the end, it did lead to the surrender of the South.

-Ken Burns’s documentary, The Address follows the students of the Greenwood School as they uncover the meaning behind President Lincoln’s speech at Gettysburg.
-This webinar gives you the opportunity to hear from Stewart Miller, the Headmaster of the Greenwood School, and Greg Timmons, the curriculum expert behind the resources that accompany the film.
-Hear how Stewart was able to capture and foster his students’ curiosity about Lincoln’s celebrated words and discover the rich collection of materials that Greg developed to help you engage your own students.
+Ken Burns’s documentary, The Address follows the students of the Greenwood School as they uncover the meaning behind President Lincoln’s famous speech.
+Hear from Stewart Miller, the Headmaster of the Greenwood School, and Greg Timmons, the curriculum expert behind the resources accompanying the film.
+Learn how Stewart captured and fostered his students’ curiosity about Lincoln’s celebrated words.
+Finally, discover the rich collection of materials that Greg developed to help you engage your own students.
 This webinar was recorded on April 14, 2014.